Hans Faber

 Who hits the hand of a harp-player, who can play harp in a circle (audience), pays with a fourth bigger fine, as with another man of the same status.
 Goldsmiths likewise.
 (Lex Frisionum)

-An alternative explanation to the one where (a) Weladu produced the solidus, is that the image on the coin represents the legendary Weladu.
-In this scenario, the creator of the solidus wanted to depict the legend of the famous blacksmith (Oehrl 2011).
+An alternative explanation to the one where Weladu, either a ruler, master of coin, or the blacksmith himself, produced the solidus, is that the image on the coin represents the legend of Weladu instead.
+In this scenario, the creator, or the one who ordered the production of the solidus, wanted to depict the legend of the famous blacksmith (Oehrl 2011).
 The standing figure might be holding a snake in his hands.
 Furthermore, the figure is more or less confined in space by the fantasy Roman letters.
-These elements together would refer to the snake pit Weladu stayed in, according to the poem Deor.
-The words ‘be wurman‘ in the poem Deor might be understood as referring to snakes.
-A translation not without controversy among learned experts, though.
-But according to other scholars, this whole snake-pit construct, including the interpretation of the poem Deor, is all too far-fetched (Nedoma 1990).
+These elements together would refer to the snake pit Weladu stayed in, as described in the poem Deor.
+The words 'be wurman' in this poem might be understood as referring to snakes—a translation not without controversy among learned experts.
+However, according to other scholars, this whole snake-pit construct with a pseudo Roman alphabet, including the shaky interpretation of the poem Deor, is all too far-fetched (Nedoma 1990).
+Yet another theory is that 'be wurman' can be read as 'near [the River] Wurm', which is a river in the region of North Rhine-Westphalia.
+Hence, poem Deor must be translated as Wayland from Wurm (Van Renswoude 2024).

 Our conclusion?
 We opt for the most obvious option.
-It was Weladu the Smith, of course.
-A choice without any bias.
-It was Weladu a talented, Frisian blacksmith who made the coin.
-Who put his name on it in Frisian language, in runes, and who later became a legend.
-Plus, it is a coin found on Frisia territory as well.
+The image is simply a copy of a Roman solidus and has nothing to do with the Germanic legend of Wayland.
+The name Waladu, however, is that of a famous smith, of course.
+A choice without any Frisian bias.
+It was Weladu, a talented Frisian blacksmith, who produced the coin.
+He put his name on it in the Frisian language, in runic writing, and later became a legend.
+Plus, it's a coin found on Frisian territory as well.
+Language and provenance correspond.

 Each year on December 6th, men dress up as Klaasohms.
 It means they are dressed in sheep skins and feathers and wings of birds.
 After they have scared the island and hunted for women, they even try to fly away.
 That is done by jumping from an elevation onto the crowd below.
 Schweindorf and Borkum are both in former Frisia and less than fifty kilometers apart, as the crow flies.
 Are the ‘Klaasohms’ therefore, in fact, representations of Weladu?